evidentlyai/evidently/docs/book/tests-and-reports/introduction.md

 ![](../.gitbook/assets/tests/overview_test_example-min.png)

-You can also create a custom Test Suite by combining individual Tests.
+You can create a custom Test Suite with individual Tests.
 Just like with Metrics, you can run Tests:
-* on specific columns, such as checking if the mean value of a column stays within a stable range (`TestColumnValueMean`)
+* on specific columns, such as checking if the mean value is within a stable range (`TestColumnValueMean`)
-* on the dataset as a whole, like checking how many rows are completely empty (`TestNumberOfEmptyRows`).
+* on the dataset as a whole, like checking how many rows are empty (`TestNumberOfEmptyRows`).

+You can set custom conditions for each Test, or let Evidently assist.

 See all available Tests: